JSchuurmans/tddl/README.md

 ```

 ### Factorize and Fine-tune
 Make sure the path to pretrained model is provided in config files.
+The configs with the random seeds used in the paper can be found at `papers/icrl_2023/reproduce`.
+Below are the scripts used to run the experiments.

 #### Factorize with CP and Tucker and Fine-tune ResNet-18 on CIFAR-10
 ```bash